 (Don’t forget to scroll down for the in-depth measurements and instructions in the complete printable recipe card at the bottom of the post!)

 Can you make this au gratin recipe in advance?

 This brussels sprouts recipe can easily be prepared a day ahead of time!

-To make brussels sprout casserole in advance
+To make gratin brussels sprout casserole ahead of time

 - Assemble and bake: Prepare and bake the casserole according to the recipe instructions.

 - Cool: Allow the dish to cool to room temperature.

 - Store: Cover the dish with aluminum foil and place in the refrigerator.

 - Reheat: Uncover the dish and let it sit out on the counter while you preheat an oven to 350°F. Bake for 20-30 minutes, or until warm throughout.

 Make sure you allow the brussels sprouts gratin to cool down to room temperature.
 Either cover the dish with plastic wrap or transfer the leftovers to an airtight container.
 Properly stored, they will keep up to 5 days in the refrigerator.